New vacuums don’t come along all that often, but the latest offering from Shark is somewhat of a do-it-all hero for the dust-oppressed.

 There are basically two good reasons to consider the Shark DuoClean – it’s completely cordless, and the main body of the standard-looking upright unit unclips to give you a handheld machine, ideal for cleaning the car, stairs, or other harder to reach spots about your home estate.

 Dyson and others may produce vacuums that perform a similar dual role, but nobody else has done it quite like this.
-And while Dyson's approach may be rather more elegant, there's no doubting the effectiveness of this ugly brute of a vacuum cleaner…
+And while Dyson's cordless vacuums may be rather more elegant, there's no doubting the effectiveness of this ugly brute of a vacuum cleaner…

 Size, weight, build